mozilla/experimenter/README.md

 ### integration_vnc_up

 Start a linux VM container with VNC available over `vnc://localhost:5900` with password `secret`.
 Right click on the desktop and select `Applications > Shell > Bash` and enter `tox -c tests/integration/` to run the integration tests and watch them run in a Firefox instance you can watch and interact with.

+## Accessing Remote Settings locally

+In development you may wish to approve or reject changes to experiments as if they were on Remote Settings.
+You can do so here: `http://localhost:8888/v1/admin/`

+There are three accounts you can log into Kinto with depending on what you want to do:

+- `admin` / `admin` - This account has permission to view and edit all of the collections.
+- `experimenter` / `experimenter` - This account is used by Experimenter to push its changes to Remote Settings and mark them for review.
+- `review` / `review` - This account should generally be used by developers testing the workflow, it can be used to approve/reject changes pushed from Experimenter.

+The `admin` and `review` credentials are hard-coded [here](https://github.com/mozilla/experimenter/blob/main/app/bin/setup_kinto.py#L7-L8), and the `experimenter` credentials can be found or updated in your `.env` file under `KINTO_USER` and `KINTO_PASS`.

+Any change in remote settings requires two accounts:

+- One to make changes and request a review
+- One to review and approve/reject those changes

+Any of the accounts above can be used for any of those two roles, but your local Experimenter will be configured to make its changes through the `experimenter` account, so that account can't also be used to approve/reject those changes, hence the existence of the `review` account.

 ## Frontend